Kmart: 1990–2001: New image

 In 1990, in an effort to update its image, Kmart introduced a new logo.
 It dropped the old-style italic "K" with a turquoise "mart" in favor of a red block letter K with the word "mart" written in script and contained inside the "K".
 Kmart then began remodeling stores shortly thereafter.
-This logo was replaced in 2004 with the current logo.
-In 1990, Little Caesars Pizza opened its first in-store Kmart restaurant in Rochester, Michigan (coincidentally, both Little Caesars and Kmart were founded in Garden City, Michigan, in 1959 and 1962 respectively).
+This logo was replaced in 2004 with the current one.
+In 1990, Little Caesars Pizza opened its first in-store Kmart restaurant in Rochester, Michigan (coincidentally, Little Caesars and Kmart were both founded in Garden City, Michigan, in 1959 and 1962 respectively).
 In 1995, Kmart also tried to reinvent itself by using the short-lived name Today's Kmart.

+Super Kmart Center (Super Kmart) opened an all-new location on July 25, 1991, in Medina Township, Ohio, featuring a full-service grocery with a full-service deli, seafood counter and bakery.
+It also had general merchandise like many Kmarts had.
+However, this location was downsized in 2011 and was one of a number of Kmarts closed in early 2012 following poor Christmas 2011 sales.
+The second ground-up Super Kmart Center opened in Copley Township, Ohio, featuring an in-store video rental center, and an in-store carryout Chinese restaurant.
+This location has also shut down.
+The last Super Kmart Center in Howland Township, Ohio, closed on April 8, 2018.
+Besides the Medina and Copley locations, many more Super Kmarts opened nationwide.

-In 1991, the company revised its name slightly to Kmart Corporation.
+The company would again revise its name in 1991 after 14 years, changing slightly to Kmart Corporation.

 In 1992, Kmart entered the Eastern European market with the purchase of 13 stores in the former Czechoslovakia.
 These stores were sold off in 1996.

 The company also began to offer exclusive merchandise by Martha Stewart, Kathy Ireland, Jaclyn Smith, Lauren Hutton, and Thalía.
 Other recognizable brands included exclusively licensed merchandising of products relating to Sesame Street and Disney.
 Actress and television personality Rosie O'Donnell and actress/director and producer Penny Marshall became among the company's most recognized spokespersons.

-Super Kmart Center (Super Kmart) opened an all-new location on July 25, 1991, in Medina Township, Ohio, featuring a full-service grocery with a full-service deli, seafood counter and bakery.
-It also had general merchandise like many Kmarts had.
-After the Medina and Copley store opened, many more super Kmarts were open nationwide.
-However, this location was downsized in 2011 and was one of a number of Kmarts closed in early 2012 due to dismal Christmas 2011 sales.
-The second ground-up Super Kmart Center opened in Copley Township, Ohio, featuring an in-store video rental center, and an in-store carryout Chinese restaurant.
-This location has also shut down.
-The last Super Kmart Center in Howland Township, Ohio, closed on April 8, 2018.
-The largest super Kmart store was in Euclid, Ohio as it was a former Hypermart.